ansible-collections/community.vmware/docs/community.vmware.vmware_guest_network_module.rst

                         <div>Manual specified MAC address of the network adapter when creating, or reconfiguring.</div>
                         <div>If not specified when creating new network adapter, mac address will be generated automatically.</div>
                         <div>When reconfigure MAC address, VM should be in powered off state.</div>
+                        <div>There are restrictions on the MAC addresses you can set.
+Consult the documentation of your vSphere version as to allowed MAC addresses.</div>
                 </td>
             </tr>
             <tr>